-The Company relies on a single source, E-Beam Services, Inc., for sterilization of its product.
-There can be no assurance that the Company will be able to identify and qualify additional sterilization sources.
+The Company relies on a single injection molding company, The Kipp Group, for its supply of plastic applicator components.
+In turn, Kipp obtains its supply of resin, a key ingredient of the applicator, from a single source, Huntsman Corporation.
+The Company also relies on a single source, E-Beam Services, Inc., for sterilization of its product.
+There can be no assurance that the Company will be able to identify and qualify additional sources of plastic components and an additional sterilization facility.
 The Company is required to receive FDA approval for suppliers.
-The FDA may require additional clinical studies or other testing prior to accepting a new supplier.
-Unless the Company secures and qualifies additional sources of sterilization facilities, it will be entirely dependent on E-Beam.
-If interruption in this services were to occur for any reason, including a decision by E-Beam to discontinue service, political unrest, labor disputes or a failure of E-Beam to follow regulatory guidelines, the development and commercial marketing of MUSE and other potential products could be delayed or prevented.
-An interruption in sterilization services would have a material adverse effect on the Company's business, financial condition and results of operations.
+The FDA may require additional clinical trials or other studies prior to accepting a new supplier.
+Unless the Company secures and qualifies additional sources of plastic components or an additional sterilization facility, it will be entirely dependent upon the existing supplier and E-Beam.
+If interruptions in these supplies or services were to occur for any reason, including a decision by existing suppliers and/or E-Beam to discontinue manufacturing or services, political unrest, labor disputes or a failure of the existing suppliers and/or E-Beam to follow regulatory guidelines, the development and commercial marketing of MUSE and other potential products could be delayed or prevented.
+An interruption in sterilization services or the Company's supply plastic components would have a material adverse effect on the Company's business, financial condition and results of operations.